broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 Approximate figures for the ~250K samples Delta callset:

 * VDS storage cost: ~$500 / month.
 Note AoU should have exact copies of the VDSes we have delivered for Delta, though it's not certain that these copies will remain accessible to the Variants team in the long term.
+The delivered VDSes are put here `gs://prod-drc-broad/`.
 The Variants team has generated four versions of the Delta VDS so far, two of which still exist:
     * First version of the callset, includes many samples that were later removed `gs://fc-secure-fb908548-fe3c-41d6-adaf-7ac20d541375/vds/2022-10-19/dead_alleles_removed_vs_667_249047_samples/gvs_export.vds`
-    * Latest version, same samples as previous version with GT and phasing corrected `gs://fc-secure-fb908548-fe3c-41d6-adaf-7ac20d541375/vds/01-04-2023-correct-GT`
 * VDS regeneration cost: $1000 (~10 hours @ ~$100 / hour cluster cost) + $3000 to regenerate Avro files if necessary.